-How schools ensure environmentally-friendly facilities
+How do schools ensure environmentally-friendly facilities

 “Our school has been purpose-built with natural lighting.
-Our lights are rarely on and the lights turn off automatically when someone leaves the room.
+Our lights are rarely on, and the lights turn off automatically when someone leaves the room.
 Our building has been built on a vacuum seal, so our windows don’t open.
-We have a filtration system for indoor air quality, which is monitored and there is a system in place.
+We have a filtration system for indoor air quality, which is monitored, and there is a system in place.
 We also have lots of plants inside to improve air quality,” she had previously told Khaleej Times.